ninjaframework/ninja-appengine/README.md

 ========

 Starting the dev environment can be done in two ways:

+- You can use the devserver of GAE (RECOMMENDED)

+   mvn appengine:devserver -Pappengine-dev
+   (built-in admin tools, but setting up productive reloading requires one more step)

-1. You can use jetty running
+- You can use jetty to run your app:

     mvn jetty:run -Pjetty-dev
     (automatially picks up changes, but does not provide built in admin tools)

-2. You can also use the devserver of GAE

-   mvn appengine:devserver -Pappengine-dev
-   (built-in admin tools, but setting up productive reloading requires one more step)

 Hint: If you are using the devserver it makes a lot of sense to automatically touch appengine-web.xml